muhammadsumairdev/muhammadsumairdev/README.md

 ⚙️ My expertise in Laravel enables me to build robust and scalable web applications, while my proficiency in NestJS ensures efficient and performant back-end systems.
 I am highly skilled in managing databases using both MySQL and MongoDB, which enables me to handle and retrieve data with the utmost efficiency.
 I possess a high level of proficiency in creating unit tests through the use of Jest.

 🚀 I also create dynamic and interactive user interfaces using Nuxt.js and Next.js, providing a seamless user experience.
-Furthermore, I demonstrated proficiency in SvelteKit and Qwik, allowing me to create lightweight and optimized web applications.
+Furthermore, I demonstrated proficiency in SvelteKit, allowing me to create lightweight and optimized web applications.

 ☁️ I am also proficient in Docker containerization, which streamlines development and deployment processes.
 Moreover, my extensive understanding of Linux and Git ensures smooth server management and version control.